maxencelupion/Inter.gg-Bot/README.md

 Feel free to create issues if you find anything that needs to be fixed. :)

 ## Reach me
-You can reach me through Discord !
+You can reach me through Discord: *xxeeww* !